Kim Jong Un's wife afforded new level of respect in North Korean media

 In March Kim traveled to Beijing for his first -- and so far only -- meeting with a foreign head of state.
 He will meet South Korean leader Moon Jae-in in a historic summit later this month.

-The meetings come after months of thaws, beginning with North Korean participation in the Winter Games, an evolution on various antagonistic policies from Pyongyang including nuclear weapons tests, and culminating in Kim reportedly inviting US President to meet face to face.
+The meetings come after months of thaws, beginning with North Korean participation in the Winter Games, an evolution on various antagonistic policies from Pyongyang including nuclear weapons tests, and culminating in Kim reportedly inviting US President Donald Trump to meet face to face.

 "All of these steps are about reshaping the image of the regime," Stangarone said.